jku-win-dke/AISA-KG-Prolog-Mapper/at.jku.dke.aisa.mapperB/readme.md

 # Mapping Method B
-Mapping method A generates with the help of SPARQL a set of Prolog predicates from the RDFS/SHACL schema and a SPARQL query for each predicate.
+Mapping method B generates a set of Prolog rules with embedded SPARQL queries from the RDFS/SHACL schema.
-The result of executing the SPARQL query gives the facts for the respective predicate.
-These facts are written to a file and that file can be loaded into Prolog.
+These rules are written to a file and that file can be loaded into Prolog and executed to get the respective facts.

 ## How to start the mapper
 1. Add all prefixes, data and shacl files, which should be mapped, to the input folder.